mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/factoriesandservices.md

 # Factories and Services

-The following are the factories and services provided by the Display API:
+The following are the factories and services provided by the Display API

 - `ISignalBus`
        - Defines a signal bus for application-wide communication